FASHION: Functional and Attack graph Secured HybrId Optimization of virtualized Networks: Attack Graphs

-\textbf {Max Attack} The second risk measurement we introduce is the attacker's most likely course of action.
-This measure is based on Khouzani et al.'s \emph{most effective attack measure}~\cite{Khouzani2019a}.
-We introduce the measure first and then say how our approach differs from Khouzani et al.
+The second risk measurement we introduce is the attacker's most likely course of action, called $\Path$.
+This measure is based on Khouzani \emph{et al.}'s \emph{most effective attack measure}~\cite{Khouzani2019a}.

 [1]{\omega_{\src \rightarrow #1}} Let $\src$ be the attacker's starting point in the attack graph.
-We define $\pathSet{c}$ to be the set of all paths, where a path is sequence of edges $(e_1, \dots, e_k)$ such that $e_i \in E$, from $\src$ to $c$ in the attack graph.
+We define $\pathSet{c}$ to be the set of all paths, where a path is sequence of arcs $(e_1, \dots, e_k)$ such that $e_i \in E$, from $\src$ to $c$ in the attack graph.
 Let $\normPact_{c} \in [0,1]$ be the normalized impact of an attacker obtaining capability $c$.
 Then the most effective attack path is defined as follows.

 Instead of having multiple targets, an auxiliary target $\sink$ is considered, that will be the sole target capability of the attacker.
-To do this, edges from each $c \in \Capab$ to an auxiliary exploit $\exploit_{c}$ are introduced, such that $p(\exploit_{c}) = \normPact_{c}$.
-Then we introduce an edge from each $\exploit_{c}$ to $\sink$.
+To do this, arcs from each $c \in \Capab$ to an auxiliary exploit $\exploit_{c}$ are introduced, such that $p(\exploit_{c}) = \normPact_{c}$.
+Then we introduce an arc from each $\exploit_{c}$ to $\sink$.
 Doing this, we can reformulate equation~\ref{pathRisk: multiple targets} as:

 However network defenses can be deployed in order to reduce the probabilities of these exploits.
 Let $x_d \in \{0,1\}$ be a binary decision variable denoting whether a network defense $d$ has been deployed.
 Let $p_{d}(\exploit)$ be the reduced probability of exploit $\exploit$ due to network defense $d$.
 With this, the probability of exploit $\exploit$ with respect to network defense decision $x_d$ is given by